sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 ### Blaster Offset
 The projectiles are being created at the player's position, aka, the center of the player, which is not where the projectile must be fired from.
 We can add an offset to the projectile's spawn position to fix this issue.

 To do this, we will add a new serialized Vector2 called `Offset` to the `Blaster` component and use that to adjust the spawn position of the projectile.
-The "offset" has to be applied in the direction of the player's rotation, so we will use the `Transform.right` property to modify the horizontal component of the offset and `Transform.up` property to modify the vertical component of the offset.
+The "offset" has to be applied in the direction of the player's rotation, so we will use the `Transform.right` property to modify the horizontal component of the offset and the `Transform.up` property to modify the vertical component of the offset.

 ```csharp
 [SerializeField] Vector2 offset;